sonyarianto/imaginative-go/README.md

 ```

 ## Docker Images Used
-- `mysql:latest` (see `docker-compose.yml` for default credential, port exposed to host is using random port, see on docker ps command)
+- `mysql:latest` (see `docker-compose.yml` for default credential, port exposed to host is using random port, see on `docker ps` command)
-- `mongodb:latest` (see `docker-compose.yml` for default credential, port exposed to host is using random port, see on docker ps command)
+- `mongodb:latest` (see `docker-compose.yml` for default credential, port exposed to host is using random port, see on `docker ps` command)
-- `adminer` (see `docker-compose.yml` for default mysql credential, port exposed to host at 8989)
+- `adminer` (see `docker-compose.yml` for default credential to MySQL database, port exposed to host at 8989)

 ## Credits
 ### Themes